Oslo with children

 Climb the Oslo Opera House with kids

-From the park, take the streetcar to the opera house!
-Yes, you heard that right.
-This isn’t just a venue for classical music fans; it’s also a fantastic place for a family adventure.
+From the park take the streetcar towards the opera house!
+Yes, you heard right.
+This is not only a place for classical music fans, it is also a great place for a family adventure.

 This building is like a giant slide for your imagination.
 You can walk along the water, and if you’re feeling a bit adventurous, you can even climb the sloping roof.
 And you know what the best part is?
 The view from up there is incredible!
 You get a stunning panorama of Oslo, making it perfect for a fun family photo.